olivia-jackson-lambert/olivia-jackson-lambert/README.md

-## 👋 Hi, I'm Olivia Jackson Lambert
+## 👋 Hi, I'm Olivia Jackson

 🚀 Data Scientist | Innovator | Advocate for Sustainability
 🌍 Based in San Francisco, originally from the UK.

-🧑‍💻 About Me
+# 🧑‍💻 About Me

-I'm a data scientist with a diverse background in scientific disciplines and leadership roles, passionate about creating impactful, data-driven solutions.
-My expertise lies in time series forecasting, SQL, Python, and data visualization.
+I'm a data scientist with a diverse background in physics, machine learning and consultancy.
+I'm passionate about creating impactful, data-driven solutions that have a positive impact on people and businesses.

-I've had the privilege of consulting on large-scale data science projects, automating processes to save hundreds of hours annually, and advancing predictive analytics for real-world challenges.
-I thrive in environments where innovation meets sustainability and am always excited to collaborate on meaningful projects.
-🌟 Highlights
+# 🌟 Highlights

-    📊 Developed a classification module for time series data while at Kenvue, automating processes and enhancing prediction reliability.
+📊 Built a global product demand forecasting pipeline from scratch using Python and SQL, delivering **10K+** time series forecasts monthly to financial teams across 5 continents, providing critical insights for budgeting, resource allocation, and market strategy.
-    🌌 Published in Nature Astronomy for my work on mathematical models in astrophysics during my master's thesis.
+🌌 Published in **Nature Astronomy** for my work examining the statistical challenges of determining the lifelessness of Martian environments during my Astrophysics Master's thesis.
-    📈 Designed BigQuery SQL queries for dashboards related to donations and candidate data, optimizing analytics for campaign decision-making.
-    🎨 Advocated for design thinking in data product brainstorming to support campaign analytics, fundraising, organizing, and voter protection.
-    🛠️ A power user of Notion, leveraging it daily for productivity and organization since its early days.
+📈 Released scores generated from advanced machine learning models to over **100K+** monthly users for every registered US voter (**160+ million** people) by refining SQL models in DBT, improving outreach efficiency and resource allocation during a critical election cycle.

-🛠️ Skills & Tools
+# 🛠️ Skills & Tools

 Languages: Python, SQL
-Libraries & Frameworks: pandas, NumPy, Matplotlib, Seaborn, scikit-learn Data Platforms: BigQuery, Tableau, Notion
+Libraries & Frameworks: pandas, NumPy, Matplotlib, Seaborn, scikit-learn Data Platforms: BigQuery,
-Other Skills: Time series forecasting, data pipeline optimization, design thinking
+Skills: Time series forecasting, data pipeline optimization, design thinking

-🌱 What I'm Passionate About
+# 🌱 What I'm Passionate About

     🌿 Using data science to advance sustainability initiatives 📚 Mentoring and sharing knowledge with the data science community